Murray Ball: Life and work

 Ball was born in Feilding in 1939; his father was All Black rugby player Nelson Ball.
 He grew up in New Zealand before spending some years in Australia and South Africa, where he attended Parktown Boys' High School and finished his education.
 He played for the Junior All Blacks in 1959 as a "first five-eighth" (number 10).
 As a young man he worked for the Dominion newspaper in Wellington and the Manawatu Times before becoming a freelance cartoonist and moving to Scotland, where he found work with publishers DC Thomson, of Dundee.

 He developed his character Stanley and had it published in the influential English humour-magazine Punch.
 Stanley the Palaeolithic Hero featured a caveman who wore glasses and struggled with the Neolithic environment.
 It became the longest-running strip in Punchs history, and other English and non-English speaking countries syndicated it.
 Ball continued to contribute to Punch after returning with his family to New Zealand.

-Ball's early cartoons often had political overtones (his mid-70s UK strips included All the King's Comrades, and he described himself in the introduction to The Sisterhood (1993) as a socialist.
-Stanley often expresses left-wing attitudes.
+Ball's early cartoons often had political overtones; his mid-70s UK strips included All the King's Comrades, Stanley often expresses left-wing attitudes, and he described himself in the introduction to The Sisterhood (1993) as a socialist, and he was avidly anti-apartheid while in South Africa.
+Despite this, he has also been accused of racism, and often found himself at odds with contemporary leftists, especially on issues regarding gender identity, feminism, transgenderism, and abortion.

 In 2002 Ball was awarded the New Zealand Order of Merit.

 Tributes paid to him included these: